dbojan/python-azure-ocr/README.md

 # python-azure-ocr

--2025-08-03-1
-small updates, use -U to update python lib

--2024-06-30-1
+What is it:

-use azure ocr from python
+Command line tool to use ocr from azure cloud.
+You need free azure account.

--2024-08-05-1
-replace dot with newline

-## setting azure

 You can use azure 12 months for free, then you have to pay $1 for 1000 images.
 You **must move to** pay as you go (basic supscription - $0) after first month.
-Be careful not to go over free amount of units. *
+Be careful not to go over free amount of units.

 (20 Images per minute, 5k per month).
-Using ‘document studio’ Pdfs/Multipage tiffs will only scan 1st image.

-Command line version of python-azure-ocr utility does not accept pdfs.

-you can use pdf-xchange viewer to convert pdf to images, or command line (Ghostscript):

-`gswin32c.exe -sCompression=pack -dTextAlphaBits=4 -dGraphicsAlphaBits=4  -sDEVICE=tiffgray -r300 -o out-%%03d.tif file.pdf `
+How to use it:

+put pdf file in 'ocr' folder, click on _zocr_files_in_ocr_folder.bat, last file in folder.

+## setting azure

 You need phone number (not virtual), and credit card number.
 “Your credit card will not be charged, or might be charged for $1 for testing